Russell Brand accused of rape, sexual assaults and emotional abuse

 Brand vehemently denies the allegations and in a video posted online on Friday, stated all of his relationships have been consensual, before accusing the media of a “co-ordinated attack”.

-The 48-year-old said he had received letters from a “mainstream media TV company” and a newspaper which he said included a “litany of extremely egregious and aggressive attacks”.
+In the clip, the 48-year-old claimed he was facing a “litany of extremely egregious and aggressive attacks”.

-“Amidst this litany of astonishing, rather baroque attacks are some very serious allegations that I absolutely refute,” he said.
+He appeared as scheduled at the 2,000-capacity Troubadour Wembley Park Theatre in north-west London to perform a sold-out comedy gig on Saturday evening.

+The allegations include one woman who claims she was sexually assaulted by Brand during a three-month relationship when she was 16 and still at school.

 He continued: “Now during that time of promiscuity the relationships I had were absolutely, always consensual.
 I was always transparent about that then, almost too transparent, and I am being transparent about it now as well.